WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 ## Manually Setting up a Container

-The command I used to manually set up a docker container:
+To setup a Docker container for our specific use I used the following command:

         docker run -it -p 4200:4200 -v $(pwd)/angular-site:/app node:18-bullseye bash